Spain in the Eurovision Song Contest 2007: Final

 The Spanish performance featured the members of D'Nash on stage dressed in white outfits and doing a dance routine, joined by two backing vocalists on silver kettle drums.
 The LED screens displayed a digital mosaic background which transitioned between blue and red colours, with the latter covered by the title of the song "I Love U Mi Vida".
 During the performance, D'Nash interpreted the song title in sign language in order for people who can't hear to understand the message of their song, as explained by the group members.
 The performance also featured pyrotechnic effects which included industrial sparks and flaming columns.
-The five backing vocalists that joined D'Nash were Noemí Calumarte and Rebeca Rods.
+The two backing vocalists that joined D'Nash were Noemí Calumarte and Rebeca Rods.
 Spain placed twentieth in the final, scoring 43 points.

 Voting

 Below is a breakdown of points awarded to Spain and awarded by Spain in the semi-final and grand final of the contest.
-The nation awarded its 12 points to Andorra in the semi-final and to Romania in the final of the contest.
+Spain awarded its 12 points to Andorra in the semi-final and to Romania in the final.